CQCL/hugr/specification/hugr.md

     replaced with the definition.
 An alias declared with `AliasDecl` is equivalent to a named opaque type.

+There may also be other [scoped definitions](#scoped-definitions).

+#### Scoped Definitions

-The following operations are valid at the module level, but *also* in dataflow
+The following operations are valid at the module level as well as in dataflow regions and control-flow regions:
-regions:

   - `Const<T>` : a static constant value of type T stored in the node weight.
 Like `FuncDecl` and `FuncDefn` this has one `Static<T>` out-edge per use.